top of page

 1. Increased Productivity

-But it does make sense since people are less likely to waste company resources and time when there are fewer hours in a workday.
+It may seem counterintuitive, but working less may lead to better performance.
+People are less likely to waste company resources and time when there are fewer hours in a workday.

-Employees who burn the midnight oil only stand to gain sleep deprivation and an uptick in work errors.
+Employees who frequently burn the midnight oil only stand to gain sleep deprivation and an uptick in work errors.
 Similarly, our brains can't concentrate for eight consecutive hours, especially in the digital age, with online distractions vying for our attention.

 2. A Happier Team